Robert-Badinter School Complex: History

 Closed in 1793 by the revolutionaries, the college was re-established only in 1804 as a municipal secondary school, which was promoted to the rank of municipal college in 1808.
 By then located in the former Bourg-Moyen Abbey, the institution served much of the Blois bourgeoisie.
 It was renamed on September 30, 1872, to honor one of its most famous students, the Blois-born historian Augustin Thierry (1795–1856).
+This renaming marked a turning point, elevating the institution’s prestige and tying it to a figure of national significance.
 Destroyed in a fire caused by German bombings at the beginning of World War II (June 1940), the college operated in temporary locations for several years under the occupying forces.